Despite Reports, Dakota Johnson & Chris Martin Are NOT Expecting Their First Child

-Dakota Johnson & Chris Martin Are Having A Baby Together, According To A New Report — UPDATE
+Dakota Johnson & Chris Martin Aren’t Expecting Their First Child, Contrary To Earlier Reports — UPDATE

-Update: A rep for Johnson has since confirmed to Bustle that it was a birthday party and not a gender reveal.

 Of course, it's difficult to properly celebrate anything without knowing for sure whether it's true or not, so until we hear from the couple themselves, it's best to not immediately jump to conclusions and take this rumor with a grain of salt.
 However, it's also important to note that Johnson's mom, Melanie Griffith recently posted a video on Instagram that appears to be featuring the blue balloons in question, floating high above in the night sky.
 The caption doesn't give a whole lot of information about what's going on, simply reading: "About tonight🛸 Sky over Malibu."
 So is this just a mere coincidence or was Griffith trying to tease something more?

-Only time will tell if this alleged pregnancy turns out to be true, but there's no denying that the bond between Johnson and Martin has only continued to get stronger over time.
+Shortly after the TMZ report went live, a representative for Johnson denied that the party was a sex reveal party, confirming to Bustle that it was merely a birthday celebration.
+Still, there's no denying that the bond between Johnson and Martin has only continued to get stronger over time.
 In fact, back in September, Johnson finally broke her silence about dating Martin.
 "I'm not going to talk about it," Johnson told Tatler when asked about her relationship with Martin.
 "But I am very happy."

 Sure, she kept the response really brief and wants her relationship with Martin to mostly remain private, but the biggest takeaway from her statement is that she's extremely happy with how things are going, which is quite honestly the most important thing of all and what really matters in the long run.

-Note: Update: A rep for Dakota Johnson has since confirmed to Bustle that it was a birthday party and not a sex reveal.